Northern Arizona Center for Nonprofit Entrepreneurship

 - Nonprofit organizations seeking aid and assistance in their development programs

-In 2016 the Kemper and Ethel Marley Foundation awarded a grant to the NAU W. A. Franke College of Business to create a five-course certificate in Nonprofit Management.
-Their desire was to have college students better prepared for the unique business challenges that exist for Nonprofit Organizations.
-The five courses were created and each academic year, 150 students attend the classes.
+In 2016 the Kemper and Ethel Marley Foundation awarded a grant to NAU’s The W. A. Franke College of Business to create a five-course certificate in nonprofit management.
+Their desire was to have college students better prepared for the unique business challenges that exist for nonprofit organizations.
+The five courses were created and each academic year, and 150 students attend the classes.

-In 2019, the center kicked off their 1st annual Nonprofit Management conference bringing together local nonprofit organizations, with subject matter experts on marketing, fundraising, management, and planning.
+In 2019, the center kicked off their first annual nonprofit management conference—bringing together local nonprofit organizations with subject matter experts on marketing, fundraising, management, and planning.
 The center located at NACET began offering training, workshops and mentoring in the summer of 2019.